Pedometer: Accuracy

 The accuracy of step counters varies widely between devices.
 Typically, step counters are reasonably accurate at a walking pace on a flat surface if the device is placed in its optimal position (usually vertically on the belt clip).

 Although traditional step counters are affected dramatically when placed at different angles and locations, recent advances have made them more robust to those non-ideal placements.
 Still, most step counters falsely count steps when a user is driving a car or makes other habitual motions that the device encounters throughout the day.
 This error accumulates for users with moderate commutes to work.
 Accuracy of distance measurement also depends on the user entered step-length.

 The best pedometers are accurate to within ± 5% error.

+Records

+Bridget Christie currently holds the record for the highest number recorded on a pedometer in 20 minutes, achieving 11 Trillion Gazillion, set on March 23rd, 2023 during Series 13 Episode 6 of Taskmaster.